DIYmasks/diymasks.github.io/index.md

 ![alt text](masks-7.png)

 Our take: depending on the type of mask, you may not need to discard it.
-You can store it in a safe place (e.g.: a plastic bag) for 4 days before taking it out and letting it dry.

 ## Selected quotes